Jamie Blackett

-James William Beauchamp Blackett (born 17 October 1964) is a British politician, writer, landowner and political activist, who served as leader of the All for Unity party from 2021, until the party's dissolution in 2022.
+James William Beauchamp Blackett (born 17 October 1964) is a British author, playwright, columnist, landowner and farmer, and political activist, who served as leader of the All for Unity party from 2021, until the party's dissolution in 2022.
 He has written articles appearing in The Daily Telegraph, The Spectator and other publications.
-He writes a monthly column, "Farming Life", for Country Life.
-He is also a regular commentator on GB News.
+He writes regularly for Country Life and wrote a monthly column, "Farming Life", for Country Life from 2019 to 2023.
+He was a founder contributor of the online countryside magazine Scribehound for which he writes a monthly column.
+He is also a regular commentator on GB News and a regular guest on BBC Radio 2 Jeremy Vine Show.

 Early life and career

-Educated at Eton College, Blackett served in the Coldstream Guards from 1983 to 2002, including service during The Troubles and the first Gulf War.
+Educated at Ludgrove School and Eton College, Blackett enlisted as a private soldier at The Guards Depot before training at The Royal Military Academy Sandhurst and served as an officer in the Coldstream Guards from 1984 to 2002, including service in Northern Ireland during The Troubles and the first Gulf War.
 In addition, he served as a Deputy Lieutenant for Dumfriesshire from 2013 to 2020.
 Blackett has been a member of the Royal Company of Archers since 2012.

-Blackett is a direct descendant of Christopher Blackett of Wylam Hall, Northumberland, founder of The Globe newspaper, and entrepreneur behind the world’s oldest surviving steam engine Puffing Billy.
+Blackett is a direct descendant of Christopher Blackett of Wylam Hall, Northumberland, founder of The Globe newspaper, and entrepreneur behind the world's oldest surviving steam engine Puffing Billy.

 Literary career

 Although he writes mainly about rural matters, Blackett's first book The Enigma of Kidson is a partly autobiographical portrait of teacher Michael Kidson, whose pupils at Eton College included former Prime Minister David Cameron.
-In the book, Blackett describes being beaten by the Head, Michael McCrum, one of the last acts of corporal punishment at the school.
-It is currently being adapted for the stage by playwright Henry Filloux-Bennett.
+In the book, Blackett describes being beaten by the Headmaster, Michael McCrum, one of the last acts of corporal punishment at the school.
+Blackett has been commissioned by theatre producers, The Anthology Group to adapt the work for the stage and a production is planned for 2027..

 His books, Red Rag to a Bull (2018) and its sequel Land of Milk and Honey (2022) tell how he arrived home from military service to take over Arbigland, an agricultural estate on the Solway Firth in Dumfries and Galloway to find a rapidly changing countryside.
 Set over 20 years through the Scottish independence referendum, hunting ban, Brexit, Coronavirus and the 2021 Scottish Parliamentary Elections, the books cover challenges threatening a way of life and an emerging rural philosophy in which farmers have greater freedom to manage the countryside.